IBM/ibm_zos_zosmf/docs/source/modules/zmf_console_command.rst

 --------
 - Issue MVS command by using a system console through z/OS console RESTful services.
 - Retrieve command response and define success condition based on specified keywords in the command response or broadcast messages.
-- Save the command response locally on control node.
+- Save the command response on Ansible control node.